-To protect your site, apply security to users.
+Apply security to users to control what they can access and do on your site.
 There are different levels of security.
 You might want some users to access everything and make changes to content, while others only need access to a few pages.

 In this article, you'll learn: